Table of Contents

 And how about using your blog as a resource library?

-- You will be able to refer your clients to your blog as their expert resource.
-Blog about common questions and problems and then share that link with anyone and everyone who can benefit from it.
+You will be able to refer your clients to your blog as their expert resource.
+Publish content about common questions and problems and then share that link with anyone and everyone who can benefit from it.

 According to Impact (ref):